Archdiocese of Vancouver: Under the Archdiocese of Victoria

-The Canadian bishops
+First Canadian bishops

-For just over one year the Archdiocese of Vancouver had no bishop until Neil McNeil, Bishop of St. George's, Newfoundland, became the first appointed Canadian Archbishop of Vancouver on 19 January 1910.
+For just over one year the Archdiocese of Vancouver had no bishop until Neil McNeil, Bishop of St. George's, Newfoundland, became the first Canadian appointed Archbishop of Vancouver on 19 January 1910.
 His tenure was short, as he then went on to become the Archbishop of Toronto on 10 April 1912.

-August, 1912, Timothy Casey, Bishop of Saint John in America, New Brunswick, becomes the 5th archbishop of Vancouver.
+In August 1912, Timothy Casey, Bishop of Saint John in America, New Brunswick, becomes the 5th archbishop of Vancouver.
 In 1914, what is now called World War I broke out, and Archbishop Casey had to battle hard financial times for the archdiocese.
 Under his governance, Holy Rosary Church became a cathedral.
 He served his community until his death in October 1931.

-The "Iron Duke" years
+"Iron Duke" years

-August 1928, a priest from Saint John, New Brunswick, became coadjutor archbishop of Vancouver, and on 5 October 1931, Bishop William Mark Duke became Archbishop of Vancouver.
+In August 1928, a priest from Saint John, New Brunswick, became coadjutor Archbishop of Vancouver, and on 5 October 1931, Bishop William Mark Duke became the archbishop.
 In his 32 years of service to his community, Archbishop Duke had to deal with the Great Depression of the Dirty Thirties and later World War II.
 His strict disciplinarian beliefs and financial management of the archdiocese earned him the title “Iron Duke”.
-The legacy that was left behind when Archbishop William Mark Duke retired in March 1964 is impressive.
+The legacy that was left behind when Duke retired in March 1964 is notable.
 He helped establish St. Mark's College at the University of British Columbia, 2 Catholic high schools, 1 non-diocese Catholic high school, 22 Catholic elementary schools and 3 Catholic hospitals including many new parishes in the diocese alone.